- Knowledge is … scope of possible actions and interpretations

 - Teaching is … occasioning, prompting, triggering, listening

 SynopsisExpressive Constructivism embraces Radical Constructivism’s models of learning and knowing, and it places a particular emphasis on the role of “re-presentation” – that is, varied modes of expressing one’s emerging construals – as the critical dynamic in human learning.
 Three categories of expression and identified, and each is coupled to a mode of evaluation: internal (thinking; makes sense to me), natural (communicative acts; others understand me), and formal (using symbols, grammars, and other formalism conventions; what I intended happens).
-Associated discourses include:
+Types of and strategies for Expressive Constructivism include:

 CommentaryExpressive Constructivism isn’t conceptually distinct from Radical Constructivism.
 Rather, the theory appears to consist of an amplification of a single point, on the role of expression.
 Consequently, it and some of its variations (e.g., Expressive Constructivism) are often taken up naively, more as means or sites of assessment than as opportunities or contexts for elaborated learning.